lindenb/jvarkit/docs/BamStats01.md

 ```
 Usage: samstats01 [options] Files
   Options:
-    -B, --bed
-      A source of intervals.
-The following suffixes are recognized: vcf,
-      vcf.gz bed, bed.gz, gtf, gff, gff.gz, gtf.gz.Otherwise it could be an
-      empty string (no interval) or a list of plain interval separated by '[
-      \t\n;,]'
     --groupby
       Group Reads by.
 Data partitioning using the SAM Read Group (see
       https://gatkforums.broadinstitute.org/gatk/discussion/6472/ ) .
 It can